-Urologists at The University of Kansas Health System work seamlessly with our cancer center colleagues to provide comprehensive prostate cancer care and treatment, including proton therapy.
-Proton therapy is one of the latest advances in prostate cancer treatment.
-It precisely targets prostate tumors and reduces unnecessary radiation dose to the surrounding healthy tissue compared to traditional X-ray or photon radiation.
+Urologists at The University of Kansas Health System work seamlessly with our cancer center colleagues to provide comprehensive prostate cancer care and treatment.
+In fact, we're the most subspecialized prostate cancer program in Kansas, Kansas City and the region.

 We also have the region’s leading experts in bladder cancer and are the only urologic team in Kansas to offer every type of urinary diversion – a surgical procedure to reroute the normal flow of urine out of the body when urine flow is blocked or needs to bypass a diseased area.

 An important tool that aids us in diagnosing and treating bladder cancer is blue light cystoscopy, and we are the only ones in Kansas using it.
 Blue light cystoscopy allows us to pinpoint and identify more bladder cancer tumors, which gives our patients a better chance at early diagnosis.

 In addition, we provide complex kidney cancer care and have the only specialists in Kansas treating penile and testicular cancer.